Introduction

 South African Flag Sign: Identifying Myocardial Infarction

-- Advanced noise filtering for clearer readings.
+- enhanced filtering for clearer readings.

-- Distinct wave recognition to isolate important patterns.
+- advanced analytics to isolate important patterns.

 New-Onset Bifascicular Block: Implications for Diagnosis